 B. Ranks in the Clinical Instructional Track

-Clinical lecturer appointments are made by the department Chair or unit head and reviewed by the School of Dentistry APT committee and approved by the School of Dentistry Executive Committee.
+Clinical instructor appointments are made by the department Chair or unit head and reviewed by the School of Dentistry APT committee and approved by the School of Dentistry Executive Committee.

 Clinical Assistant Professor

-A clinical assistant professor has demonstrated ability in teaching and clinical practice.
+A clinical assistant professor has demonstrated ability in teaching and/or clinical practice.
 Ability and accomplishment in dental education are expected.
-Appointment or promotion to this rank requires evidence of clinical competence.
+Appointment or promotion to this rank requires evidence of clinical or educational competence.
 Certification by a relevant professional board or the equivalent is a usual expectation at this rank, although this qualification may be in progress at the time of appointment according to the requirements of the relevant professional board.
-Letters, which may be from local sources, must attest to the quality of clinical practice.
-The candidate’s teaching and organizational service to his or her department (here or at another institution) in areas related to clinical care and education should be documented.
-Invited presentations as well as publication of articles in professional journals, chapters, reviews, abstracts, textbooks, videotapes, and other educational materials are evidence of scholarly engagement and are typical expectations of faculty at this rank.
+Letters, which may be from local sources, must attest to the quality of clinical practice and/or teaching capability.
+The candidate’s teaching and organizational service to his or her department (here or at another institution) in areas related to clinical care and/or education should be documented.
+Invited presentations as well as publication of articles in professional journals, chapters, reviews, abstracts, textbooks, digital products, and other educational materials are evidence of scholarly engagement and are typical expectations of faculty at this rank.
 At times, documentation of exceptional teaching and service, e.g., awards, citations, speaking invitations, may support an appointment at this rank for an individual who may not yet have produced scholarly works.

-Appointment, reappointment and promotion to clinical assistant professor are reviewed and recommended by the School of Dentistry APT Committee and approved by the School of Dentistry Executive Committee.
+Appointments to clinical assistant professor are reviewed and recommended by the School of Dentistry APT Committee and approved by the School of Dentistry Executive Committee.
+Reappointment to assistant professor is reviewed and approved by the School of Dentistry Executive Committee, and endorsed by the Dean.

 An initial three to seven year appointment is usual, with an appointment review completed by the end of the third year.
 If non-reappointment is suggested after the first review period, the Chair will send a letter of non-reappointment no later than the first quarter of the fourth year, a minimum nine month notice.
 Clinical instructional track reappointments at the level of assistant professor will be for additional terms of no more than four years each.
 Individuals at the clinical assistant professor rank are strongly encouraged to seek promotion before or during the seventh year after appointment.